ibm-cloud-docs/vmwaresolutions/shared/shared_accessing-vcd-console.md

 ## Procedure to access the vCloud Director Management console
 {: #shared_accessing-vcd-console-procedure}

-1. From the **Properties** pane on the virtual data center details page, click **Set Organization Admin Password** to generate a random password.
+1. From the **Properties** pane on the site details page, click **Set Site Admin Password** to generate a random password.
-2. On the upper right of the virtual data center details page, click **vCloud Director console** to access the console.
+2. On the upper right of the site details page, click **vCloud Director console** to access the console.
 3. Use the **admin** username and password to log in to the vCloud Director console.

    After the **admin** is logged in to the vCloud Director console, you can create additional users who have roles that allow them to access the vCloud Director console.